dessalines/essays/routines.md

 Start with the water very hot, and shave in the shower to save time.
 Turn the water cold(to whatever temp you feel comfortable with, see above video for why) and wash + condition your hair.

-Don't soap your skin or face, only soap your armpits, feet, and crotch.
+Don't soap your skin or face, only soap folds: your armpits, and crotch.

 The colder the shower, the faster you'll be.

-Moisturize your whole body after showering, since showering can dehydrate your skin.
-Put suntan lotion + moisturizer on face.
+Do [Ali Abdals routine](https://www.youtube.com/watch?v=OrElyY7MFVs), or [Dr Dray's Routine](https://www.youtube.com/watch?v=G8q08kY3zqY).
+Rinse / use cleanser, then moisturizer, then retinol, then sun-tan lotion.
+Do any makeup you need to after.

 Put on deodorant after clothes.